Hey there, time traveller!

 "I told him just to keep talking like he was yesterday," Bautista said.
 "He kind of ran his mouth a little bit after he struck me out.
 I don't know where that came from but I didn't appreciate it.

 'I told him just to keep talking like he was yesterday.
 He kind of ran his mouth a little bit after he struck me out.
-I don't know where that came from but I didn't appreciate it'
+I don't know where that came from but I didn't appreciate it'-- Jose Bautista on his conversation with Orioles reliever Darren O'Day

 "I let him know that yesterday and that's a little reminder today that I didn't appreciate it."